lalkasoska/Django_Website_Saritasa_2023/README.md

 ## Requirements to be satisfied

-- Deploy the application on the web service<br>
-  Was unable to use https://heroku.com/ since it's paid and does not accept MIR cards.
-Free alternatives have severe limitations (e.g. unaccessible shell on render on https://render.com/).
-I'm sure, given enough time I'll figure it out.
 - Local Docker Run<br>
   I haven't worked with Docker before and decided to work on other aspects of this work more thoroughly instead.